A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

-An interesting aspect is that to make the techniques of~\cite{RaoS98} work for \textsc{Steiner Tree}, a stronger variant of spanner called `banyan' is needed.
-Our method also circumvents this complication.
-Nevertheless, banyans might allow a further decrease in the logarithmic factors of $n$ in the running time in the above algorithm.
+This directly improves state-of-the-art algorithms by Rao and Smith~\cite{RaoS98} and Bartal and Gottlieb~\cite{bartal-steiner-tree} in all regimes of parameters $n$ and $\eps$.

-The lower bound for \textsc{Rectilinear Steiner Tree} is more involved, since there is no known ETH-based lower bound for the exact version of the problem.
-Our construction is based on a reduction from \textsc{Grid Embedded Connected Vertex Cover} from~\cite{frameworkpaperjournal} and gadgets proposed by~\cite{garey1977rectilinear} (see Section~\ref{sec:lower-bounds}).
+The lower bound for \textsc{Rectilinear Steiner Tree} requires new ideas since there is no known ETH-based lower bound for the exact version of the problem.
+Our construction is based on a reduction from \textsc{Grid Embedded Connected Vertex Cover} from~\cite{frameworkpaperjournal} and a combination of gadgets proposed by~\cite{garey1977rectilinear} (see Section~\ref{sec:lower-bounds}).
+We leave it as an open problem to give a matching lower bound on our algorithm for \textsc{Euclidean Steiner Tree}.